-In order for your son or daughter to play Baseball or Softball in CVLL you must meet the Little League Residency Requirements and reside within the CVLL boundaries approved by CA District 4.
+In order for your son or daughter to play Baseball or Softball in CVLL, you must meet the Little League Residency Requirements and reside within the CVLL boundaries approved by CA District 4.
 Please click here to view CVLL's boundaries.

 Little League Residency Requirements:

-A player will be deemed to reside within the league boundaries if:
+I. A player will be deemed to reside within the league boundaries if:

-A. His/her parents are living together and are residing within such league boundaries,
+A. His/her parents are living together and are residing within such league boundaries, OR;

 B. Either of the player's parents (or his/her court-appointed legal guardian) reside within such boundaries.
 It is

-"Residence", "reside" and "residing" refers to a place of bona fide continuous habitation.
+"Residence," "reside" and "residing" refers to a place of bona fide continuous habitation.
 A place of residence once established shall not be considered changed unless the parents, parent or guardian makes a bona fide change of residence.